MicrosoftDocs/MIMDocs/MIMDocs/working-with-identity-manager-hybrid-reporting.md

 ---
 # required metadata

-title: Work with hybrid reporting in Azure with Identity Manager 2016  | Microsoft Docs
+title: Work with hybrid reporting in Azure by using Identity Manager 2016  | Microsoft Docs
 description: Learn how to combine on-premises and cloud data into hybrid reports in Azure, and how to manage and view these reports.
 keywords:
 author: fimguy